 I’m talking about poison ivy.
 You’ve heard about it, right?
 But you probably don’t know how it looks like or how to deal with poison ivy rash.

 Well, it’s your lucky day.
-I’m going to explain to you everything you need to know about poison ivy and offer you some fascinating home remedies how to get rid of poison ivy.
+I’m going to explain to you everything you need to know about poison ivy and offer you some fascinating home remedies on how to get rid of poison ivy.
 Keep on reading.

 What’s poison ivy?